Madison East Location

 As individuals, we can make greener choices in our lives and, as always, awareness is the first step toward choice.
 When we view a green building design holistically, we discover there are many incremental things that can be done along the way that add up to success.
 Client education and commitment are key components of a green building project.
-In this case it was a natural as it was foremost among Home Savings Bank's goals to create a healthy environment for their customers and staff.
+In this case it was a natural as it was foremost among the goals to create a healthy environment for customers and staff.

 It begins with the physical and environmental benefits of an interior filled with light and a high level of indoor air quality.
 The light was achieved by window placement allowing sunlight to cascade into the space through both clear and diffused glazing first placed high and continuing to soften via a system of light tiers creating graduated light levels.
 This eliminates glare and resulting eye fatigue.
 As often is the case in our work, the pattern for this sunlight concept is observed in nature - much like sunlight through trees eventually settling lightly on the forest floor.

 Additionally, energy efficient (HRS) heat recovery units are used to condition incoming fresh air.
 Indoor air is cycled through the building upwards of 10 times per hour.
 Replacing indoor air with this conditioned fresh air from outside requires less energy to increase air temperature prior to reaching the interior heating system.
 The quality of this outside air is superior to the non-refreshed indoor air and provides a continuum of this air transfer.